-Goal 1, E4: Preserve, enhance, increase, and establish community green areas.
+Preserve, enhance, increase, and establish community green areas.

-- The Urban Greening Grant Program funds projects that establish and enhance parks and open space and create more walkable and bike-able communities. - A collection of California Department of Parks and Recreation's programs fund the creation or improvement of recreational space:

-- The Statewide Park Program creates new parks and recreation opportunities in underserved communities across California - The Regional Park Program creates, expands, and improves regional parks and regional park facilities - The Rural Recreation and Tourism Program creates new recreation opportunities within rural communities to support health-related and economic goals and increase active-transportation leading to more physical activity and improved health - The Recreational Infrastructure Revenue Enhancement Program improves and enhances local or regional park infrastructure
+- The Urban Greening Grant Program funds projects that both establish and enhance parks and open space and create more walkable and bike-able communities. - A number of Department of Parks and Recreation's programs fund the creation or improvement of recreational space: - The Statewide Park Program creates new parks and recreation opportunities in underserved communities across California. - The Regional Park Program creates, expands, and improves regional parks and regional park facilities. - The Rural Recreation and Tourism Program creates new recreation opportunities within rural communities to support health-related and economic goals and increase active-transportation leading to more physical activity and improved health. - The Recreational Infrastructure Revenue Enhancement Program improves and enhances local or regional park infrastructure. - Department of Parks and Recreation's Per Capita Program provides grants for local park rehabilitation, creation, and improvement to local governments on a per capita basis.